nikasakandelidze/aws-journey/route53/route53.md

 They are called stripes and they are all independent.
 So when you want to create hosted zone for some domain some available name servers from these stripes will be allocated to your needs.

+## Common patterns
+Let's say we have several ec2 instances of the same application, for high load purposes.
+Now we want to add DNS mechanism to our service.
+We have two ways to solve this problem:
+1) Add elastic load balancer in front of two these ec2 instnaces ( by creating it and specifying as target of load balancer both instances ) and associate dns with elastic load balancer using Alias record ind dns service route53
+2) Directly add both of ec2 instance ip addresses as targets in dns record targets.
+This way when client asks for ip addresses from dns service, dns service will return both addresses and client itself should decide which to contact ( maybe best strategy here will be to ping one till it's dead and only than jump to next one )

 ## SLA
 Route53 guarantees 100 percent SLA, which means that all the queries sent to route53 will be answered all the time.